axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/non-validator.md

   ```

 9. After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of your node.
 If it's green, the node is connected and up to date with the network.

-## What's next
-Install and run a bridge operator as described in [Run a bridge operator node](./bridge.md).